Do Go On - 373 - The Star Wars Holiday Special

 Shannon Whitesell.

-Shannon Whitesell, obviously in our world, is Shannon White Cell.
+Shannon Whitesell, obviously in our world,

 Fantastic person.

-Up and go, get it, get it, and gotcha sort of person.
+Up and go, get it, get it and gotcha sort of person.

 You know what I mean?